How to Get Sober, Step by Step

 In individual therapy you work one-on-one with a trained therapist or counselor.
 It is a fundamental component of addiction treatment and is designed to provide personalized care and support to address your specific needs and challenges.
 Sessions are private and confidential, so you can open up and discuss sensitive issues without fear of judgment.

-Therapists use evidence-based therapeutic approaches, such as:
+Therapists use research-based therapeutic approaches, such as:

 • Cognitive behavioral therapy (CBT)